 Conduct transit analyses.
 The BMB portal is served by the No. 1, 4, 5, and R subway lines and the M5, M15, and M20 bus routes, whereas, the Pier 6 portal is served by the B61 and B63 bus routes, both connecting to various subway stations in downtown Brooklyn.
 A transit trip assignment of the projected demand will be performed for the weekday AM and PM peak commuter hours to determine if and what transit elements would warrant a detailed analysis.
 For the BMB portal, it is expected that a detailed analysis will be required for key elements of the Whitehall/South Ferry (No. 1 and R trains) and Bowling Green (No. 4 and 5 trains) stations.
+In addition, a subway line-haul analysis will be conducted for the Nos.
+1, 4, 5, and R trains.
 For the Pier 6 portal, it is likely that subway trips would be adequately dispersed to the numerous downtown Brooklyn subway stations, such that a detailed analysis of these stations would not be warranted.
 However, to remain consistent with the 2011 FGEIS, an analysis at the Borough Hall station stairway at the southwest corner of Court Street and Joralemon Street will be conducted.